 A tree belt area is recommended between the curb and the sidewalk whenever possible.
-A minimum width of 5' is desired unless site conditions do not make this width Street trees and other landscaping not only provide aesthetic enhancements to a street, but also help pollution, provide shade and lower mitigate air help reduce traffic temperatures, speeds, buffer and provide opportunities pedestrians, for green stormwater management.
+A minimum width of 5' is desired unless site conditions do not make this width Street trees and other landscaping not only feasible. provide aesthetic enhancements to a street, but also help mitigate air pollution, provide shade and lower help reduce traffic buffer temperatures, speeds, pedestrians, and provide opportunities for green stormwater management.
 Proper maintenance is key to the success of planted areas.
 Native, non-invasive plant species should be utilized.
 Opportunities for widening tree belts, and narrowing streets should be considered whenever roads are reconstructed.
 When possible, green stormwater practices should be included in the design of any tree belt.